*** This blog post was written throughout my time at university but published after graduating due to poor health.

 Do you have a hospital emergency plan?
 Would it make you feel more comfortable if you did?

-It may be a good idea for your housemates to have a carer or parents' phone number in case of emergency.
-It might feel a little over-kill at first, but trust me that first 999 call-out is hectic when students are running about like headless chickens- my housemates are becoming experts now, they may as well switch to a medicine degree.
+If you live with others, it may be a good idea for your housemates to have a carer or parents' phone number in case of emergency.
+It might feel a little over-kill at first, but trust me that first 999 call-out is hectic when students are running about like headless chickens.
+If you get lucky and have great housemates soon your housemates will become experts in managing your emergencies with you.

 Disabled Student Support at University

-Having a ‘Learning Support Plan’ arranged by the university is vital in helping you succeed, it is recognised by all members of staff and can benefit you, particularly in exams, presentations and assessments.
+Having a ‘Learning Support Plan’ arranged by the university is vital in helping you succeed, it is recognised by all members of staff on and can benefit you, particularly in exams, presentations and assessments.
 My LSP has meant I do not have to partake in anything that will exacerbate my illnesses and also that my grades will not be affected as a result of my illness.
-Don’t be shy to ask for regular updates of your LSP as your health changes.

 The Law and Reasonable Adjustments